Unexplored regions in teleparallel $f(T)$ gravity: Sign-changing dark energy density

 where $a(t)$ is the scale factor and $t$ denotes cosmic time.
-Substituting Eq.~\eqref{eq:vierbeinF} into Eq.~\eqref{eq:torsionscalar} with Eq.~\eqref{eq:torsion}, we obtain the torsion scalar as:
+Substituting Eq.~\eqref{eq:vierbeinF} into Eq.~\eqref{eq:torsionscalar} with Eq.~\eqref{eq:torsion}, we obtain the torsion scalar as

 where $H=\frac{\dot{a}}{a}$ is the Hubble parameter.
+In the covariant formulation of $f(T)$ gravity, the spin connection $\omega^a{}_{\mu b}$ must be treated as an independent variable and varied in the action, yielding the antisymmetric part of the tetrad field equations~\cite{Krssak:2015oua,Hohmann:2019nat}.
+This ensures local Lorentz invariance of the theory.
+However, for the diagonal FLRW spacetime metric tetrad adopted in~\cref{eq:vierbeinF}, constructed in Cartesian coordinates, the spin connection components can be safely set to zero since it is a pure gauge connection.
+As a result, the antisymmetric part of the field equations is trivially satisfied in our case, and the covariant and noncovariant formulations coincide at the background level.
 We suppose that all types of matter distributions (viz., the usual cosmological sources such as radiation, baryons, etc.) are perfect fluids with no peculiar velocities.
-Accordingly, by expanding at first order the action~\eqref{eq:action} on the FLRW background, we find the modified Friedmann equations for an arbitrary function of the torsion scalar, viz., $f(T)$, as follows:
+Accordingly, by expanding at first order the action~\eqref{eq:action} on the FLRW background, we find the modified Friedmann equations for an arbitrary function of the torsion scalar, viz., $f(T)$, as follows~\cite{Danieli:2025mov}:

 where $f_T={\rm d} f/{\rm d} T$ and $f_{TT}={\rm d}^2f/{\rm d} T^2$.
-Here $\rho$ and $p$ denote the energy density and pressure of the perfect fluid, respectively.\footnote{In the presence of several components, $\rho$ and $p$ denote the total energy density and pressure for the standard matter fields (including dark matter and possibly a cosmological constant), respectively.} This expression of the dynamical equations allows us to immediately write a general expression for the effective contribution from $T$ to the energy density and pressure as
+Here $\rho$ and $p$ denote the energy density and pressure of the perfect fluid, respectively.\footnote{In the presence of multiple components, $\rho$ and $p$ denote the total energy density and total pressure, respectively, of the standard matter fields (namely radiation, baryons, dark matter, and vacuum energy).} This expression of the dynamical equations allows us to immediately write a general expression for the effective contribution from $T$ to the energy density and pressure as

-And, it is immediate to verify that Eqs.~\eqref{eq:rhoT_gen} and~\eqref{eq:pT_gen} satisfy by construction the continuity equation $\dot{\rho}_{\rm T}+3H(\rho_{\rm T}+p_{\rm T})=0$.
-Having established the necessary background, we now proceed to examine a specific model of $f(T)$ gravity within the context of spatially homogeneous and isotropic universe.